 We take a look inside Prince Andrew's royal residence, and explore who lives on the sprawling Windsor estate with him.

-Prince Andrew and Sarah Ferguson once called Sunninghill Park in Ascot home, but after the breakdown of their marriage, the couple eventually sold their marital home to a billionaire who demolished the property and re-built a new manor house on the plot of land.
+Prince Andrew and Sarah Ferguson, who celebrated their daughter Eugenie’s wedding on Friday, once called Sunninghill Park in Ascot home.
+But after the breakdown of their marriage, the couple eventually sold their marital home to a billionaire who demolished the property and re-built a new manor house on the plot of land.
 Prince Andrew now lives in a royal residence that has been in his family for over a century – Royal Lodge.